bfeitknecht/vault/sem3/TIN/VRL/notes/lectures/TI-v-w02.md

 # Notes

-We *could* compress every message into length one, bu
+every message can at most be compressed to the length of its compression plus the compression algorithm.